brainhack-school2020/BHS_project_Jonathan/README.md

 ## Summary

 Hi!, I'm a first year PhD student at McGill.
-My project aims to use Python visualization tools for displaying functional connectivity results from both MEG and fMRI data.
+My project aims to use some of the visualization tools we have learned for displaying functional connectivity results from both MEG and fMRI data.
+I'm planning  to use data from the Human Connectome Project (https://www.humanconnectome.org) I would love to hear from other people projects, and if we have similar interests we could team up!

 ## Project definition

 ### Background

-I would like to make use of the different tools we have learned during the course.
-I'm planning to use MEG and fMRI data from Human Connectomme Project in order to visualize and analyze  functional connectivity measures.
-I would love to work with other people so if you have similar interests lets get in touch and maybe we could join projects!
+Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal ativity

+Functional connectivity assess the statistical dependence between the activity of different brain regions

+After preprocessing the data individually, we could have both modalities in the same coordinate space, parcellate the brain according to an atlas and extract the MEG and fMRI time-series of each brain region.

+As we now have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!

 ### Tools